yhdenq/yhdenq.github.io/_pages/cv.md

 * Member of the Biometrics Section of the American Statistical Association
 * Member of the American Economic Association
 * Member of the International Chinese Statistical Association
+* Member of the Society of Causal Inference
+* Member of the Econometric Society
 * Member of the Chinese Association for Applied Statistics (中国现场统计研究会)
-* Member of the Society of Causal Inference

 Teaching
 =====